Chapter 4 of 7 in the DesignWare history thread.

 One morning I drove Steve over to see a PLATO-IV terminal at Control Data (they were commercializing PLATO-IV at the time).
 He didn’t have a car.
 He liked my Volvo and we talked about that.
 We talked about the potential for computers in education.
 More than about just the tech, the potential for ubiquity.
 We saw PLATO.
 Actually it was conceptually nice, but the Apple II was pretty exciting and way less expensive.

 At a very early point, Steve was supportive of my ideas about putting PLATO on an Apple II, but couldn’t give corporate support.
-(Other folks tried to convince him of the same…fortunately nobody succeeded.)
+(Other folks tried to convince him about PLATO…none succeeded.)
 So he took me out to the back where Apple II computers were coming off a production line.
 He picked up a computer and handed it to me as his contribution to the cause.
 (I heard later that he had been reprimanded and told “This is the last time you’ll do that.” by another executive who I shall not name.)
-It was serial number 2515.
+It was serial number 2515, and served as our development platform and later as a testing platform for several years.

 I also knew several people who were working on developing a similar personal computer for Atari.
 Primarily Joe Schlessinger, Joe DeCuir and Ed DeWath.
 I showed up on their doorstep and learned of this incredible computer that (patterned on knowledge they had from coin-op gaming) had an independent chip running the display.
 You could just change certain memory locations and change characteristics of the display, and contents, almost magically.
 You could reconfigure part of the screen as low-definition and part as high-definition.
 (On the Apple II you had to select one or the other mode and then bitmapped memory onto the entire screen.)
 I think you could also set a color palette.
 There were sprites which were little patterns that could move around the screen without destroying the background images.
 Wow!